snk-nick/certbot-cf-dns/README.md

 ### Cleaning Up

-To remove all resources (containers, networks, volumes, and images) related to this project, run:
+To purge all resources (containers, networks, volumes, and images) related to this test, run:
 ```bash
 make purge
 ```